-- 1. Article 113 (1) EPC 1973 provides that decisions of the European Patent Office may only be based on grounds or evidence on which the parties concerned have had an opportunity to present their comments.
-Rule 68 (2) EPC 1973 further provides that decisions of the European Patent Office which are open to appeal must be reasoned. - 1.1 According to established jurisprudence of the boards of appeal (see e.g. T 763/04, not published; reasons 4.3), Article 113 (1) EPC 1973 is contravened where facts and arguments, which from the appellant's submissions are clearly central to his case and which may speak against the decision taken, are completely disregarded in the decision in question. - 1.2 Further, established jurisprudence of the boards of appeal explains Rule 68 (2) EPC 1973 as requiring that a decision must contain, in logical sequence, those arguments which justify the tenor.
-The grounds upon which a decision is based and all decisive considerations in respect of the factual and legal aspects of the case must be discussed in detail in the decision (see e.g. T 278/00, OJ 2003, 546; reasons 2) so as to enable the parties and, in case of an appeal, the board of appeal to examine whether the decision was justified or not.
+1. Article 113 (1) EPC 1973 provides that decisions of the European Patent Office may only be based on grounds or evidence on which the parties concerned have had an opportunity to present their comments.
+Rule 68 (2) EPC 1973 further provides that decisions of the European Patent Office which are open to appeal must be reasoned.

+- 1.1 According to established jurisprudence of the boards of appeal (see e.g. T 763/04, not published; reasons 4.3), Article 113 (1) EPC 1973 is contravened where facts and arguments, which from the appellant's submissions are clearly central to his case and which may speak against the decision taken, are completely disregarded in the decision in question. - 1.2 Further, established jurisprudence of the boards of appeal explains Rule 68 (2) EPC 1973 as requiring that a decision must contain, in logical sequence, those arguments which justify the tenor.
+The grounds upon which a decision is based and all decisive considerations in respect of the factual and legal aspects of the case must be discussed in detail in the decision (see e.g. T 278/00, OJ 2003, 546; reasons 2) so as to enable the parties and, in case of an appeal, the board of appeal to examine whether the decision was justified or not. - 1.3 In the board's judgment the decision under appeal violates both fundamental requirements for the following reasons. - Claim 1 defines a method "for determining how many wells to drill in a plurality of oil and gas field assets" which is defined by a number of algorithmic, mostly mathematical steps operating on variables relating to these assets, in particular on decision variables which represent the desired number of how many wells to drill (see step a).
+Moreover, as part of the method, algorithms making asset-specific predictions are executed, too (see steps a and c3).

-- 1.3 In the board's judgment the decision under appeal violates both fundamental requirements for the following reasons. - 2.
-Claim 1 defines a method "for determining how many wells to drill in a plurality of oil and gas field assets" which is defined by a number of algorithmic, mostly mathematical steps operating on variables relating to these assets, in particular on several functionally related uncertainty variables associated with the assets (see step a) and a plurality of decision variables representing the number of wells to be drilled (see step i). - 2.1 That a major part of the claimed method is a mathematical one was uncontroversial between the examining division and the applicant.
+- 2.1 That a major part of the claimed method is a mathematical one was uncontroversial between the examining division and the applicant.
 It was however controversial whether the mathematical steps according to claim 1 must or need not be taken into account when assessing inventive step. - 2.2 The applicant filed the claims subject to the appealed decision in response to the examining division's objection (see communication dated 23 June 2009) that the claims essentially constituted the implementation of a mathematical method as such on a computer.
-In the accompanying letter, the applicant argued that and why it considered that the method according to the amended claims was not a mathematical method as such, had technical character and provided the technical solution to a technical problem (see submission of 3 May 2010, points II.1-3).
+In the accompanying letter, the applicant argued that and why it considered that the method according to the amended claims was not a mathematical method as such, had technical character and provided the technical solution to a technical problem (see submission of 29 December 2009, points II.1-3).
 In its response to the summons to oral proceedings, the applicant further detailed its position that the claimed invention "employ[ed] technical means" and was "limited to a particular technical application" (see submission of 11 November 2011, point III.1).
 It further invoked T 1227/05 to justify its opinion that the claimed method cannot be denied a technical effect even though it does not incorporate the physical end product (in this case, the actual drilling of wells) since it "serve[s] a technical purpose" and is also "functionally limited to that technical purpose" (ibid., point III.2).
 A similar argument was based on T 49/99 (ibid., point III.3).
 Therefore, so the applicant's argument, all method steps, the mathematical ones included, had to be taken into account when assessing inventive step (loc. cit.).